 The Red Headed Stranger also shared his thoughts on drug laws and people who are serving time in prison for possession of marijuana.

 "A lot of it is because people get in there who don't even have the bail money to get out," he says.
 "Let those guys out and start working and paying taxes."

-The country icon recently introduced Willie's Remedy, a line of CBD-inflused coffee.
-The coffee is part of Nelson's cannabis brand, Willie's Reserve.
+The country icon had recently introduced Willie's Remedy, a line of CBD-infused coffee (which doesn't contain THC, the intoxicant compound in marijuana).
+The coffee is part of Nelson's cannabis company, Willie's Reserve.

 Other headlines from 2019 rightly reported that the Country Music Hall of Fame member had stopped smoking marijuana.
 Don't forget that there's other ways to enjoy weed, so Nelson didn't exactly go cold turkey.